- Funding Opportunities

 The German-Greek cooperation is based on the memorandum on vocational training collaboration, which was concluded with six European countries in Germany in December 2012.
 In the last years Germany has been supporting Greece in the field of vocational training to reform local training systems and to introduce more dual elements.

-The BMBF pilot project “Mentoring Dual International”, short “MENDI” aimed at introducing dual-focus education in tourism in Athens and Heraklion.
+The BMBF pilot project 'Mentoring Dual International', short 'MENDI' aimed at introducing dual-focus education in tourism in Athens and Heraklion.
 In addition, the project VETnet was launched in October 2013.
 The aim is to develop and try out dual vocational training elements and to prepare for pilot dual training courses together with companies.
+Both projects expired in 2018.
+Since June 2017 BMBF supports the project GRÆDUCATOION dedicated to environmental-technical professions.
+The project will be finished in May 2020.